Already a member? (If you've forgotten your password you can reset it.)

 What is Write Club?

 Exactly what it sounds like: a club for writers.
-Specifically, writers aged 13-18.
-Pre-COVID, we met up IRL in different locations around Belfast, but now we mostly meet on Zoom.* This has its downsides (like no sharing snacks), but it also has its upsides – like writers from up the north coast (or down in Co.
+Specifically, writers aged 13-18 in Northern Ireland.
+What started as one club has evolved into three, each led by a professional in the field.
+Pre-pandemic, we met up in different locations around Belfast, but now we mostly meet on Zoom.* This has its downsides (like no sharing snacks), but it also has its upsides – like writers from up the north coast (or down in Co.
 Down, or the wildlands of Fermanagh) can pop in without leaving the comfort of their own county.

-- Write Club – ‘the original’.
-This one is for you if you have a particular interest in writing prose or poetry.
+Write Club – for writers of prose and poetry.
 Led by QUB Children's Writing Fellow and award-winning YA novelist Kelly McCaughrain.

-- Playwright Club – this is a space for writers of plays, whether for theatre or radio.
+Playwright Club – or writers of plays, whether for theatre or radio.
+Screenwriters also welcome.
 Led by professional scriptwriters Emily de Dakis and Karris Halsal.

 When and where is it on?

 Write Club and Playwright Club are on Wednesdays, 4.30-6.00pm, which fits in nicely between getting home from school and dinner.
+There is no beginning date - writers are welcome to join at any point in the year and come and go as they please.
 Both are on Zoom.

-Journalism Club is a 12 week course that will run on consecutive Thursdays from 4.30-6.00pm, starting on 30th September and finishing 16th December 2021.
-We are very excited to be returning to in-person sessions in the Skainos Centre for this one (there are confirmed rumours of at least one pizza evening).
+Journalism Club is a 12-week course that runs on consecutive Thursdays from 4.30-6.00pm, starting on 30th September and finishing 16th December 2021.
+It takes place in the Skainos Centre, east Belfast.

 - 1st Wed of the month: Playwright Club

-- 3rd Wed of the month: Q&A with visiting writer (open to all members)
+- 3rd Wed: Q&A with visiting writer (open to all members)

-- 5th Wed of the month: this sneaky bonus day pops up every once in a while and we are hatching plans to make brilliant use of it - watch this space...
+- 5th Wed: this bonus day pops up every once in a while and we are hatching plans to make brilliant use of it - watch this space...